Pokémon Chronicles: Soundtrack

 When the series aired in America, starting with the second episode, the intro sequence was changed to a newer version, consisting of a montage of various scenes from "The Legend of Thunder" with more intense music.
 In the original of "The Legend of Thunder", it also features a cameo by the Johto rival, and later in another episode.

-Episode list

 DVD releases

 The episodes have been released on DVD in a number of markets, excluding Region 1.
 English language releases are limited to Regions 2 and 4.

 The complete series was released in the UK by Contender Entertainment Group in four volumes, released between 2005 and 2006.
 The first volume contained a feature-length version of The Legend of Thunder alongside the first Pikachu's Winter Vacation part, and "A Family That Battles Together Stays Together!".
 Volumes 2 and 3 were each combined into a single release and have five episodes each.
 Volume 4 contains seven episodes.
 A boxset containing the first three volumes was also released, but with slightly different packaging than the standalone creations.
 The DVDs do not contain any subtitles, or special features besides episode and scene selection.